mypico/android-pico-bsd/README.md

 More information can be found at: http://mypico.org

 The following members of the Pico team worked on this code and kindly agreed for it to be released as open source under a BSD licence:
- * Frank Stajano (PI), Frank.Stajano@cl.cam.ac.uk
+ * Frank Stajano (PI)
- * Graeme Jenkinson, gcjenkinson@gmail.com
+ * Graeme Jenkinson
- * Max Spencer, mrmaxspender@gmail.com
+ * Max Spencer
- * Chris Warrington, cmwarrington@gmail.com
+ * Chris Warrington
  * Quentin-Stafford-Fraser
  * Alexander Dalgleish
- * David Llewellyn-Jones, David.Llewellyn-Jones@cl.cam.ac.uk
+ * David Llewellyn-Jones

+You can get in contact with the current maintainer of Pico at team@cambridgeauthentication.com